Toledot Yeshu: Krauss compilation, 1902

 Samuel Krauss reprinted a version recounting that Miriam had been betrothed to a nobleman by the name of Yochanan, who was both a descendant of the House of David, and a God-fearing Torah scholar.
 In Yochanan's absence her neighbor, Yosef ben Pandera forced himself upon her, (Note: Later Slavonic versions portray Mary as active in the adulterous affair.) coercing her into an act of sexual intercourse during her Niddah (i.e., menstruation, a period of ritual impurity during which relations are forbidden according to Jewish Law).
 The fruit of the affair was a son she named Yeshu, "the bastard son of a menstruate woman."

-Krauss's book, Das Leben Jesu nach juedischen Quellen, published in Berlin in 1902, contained a study of nine different versions of the Toledot, and remains the leading scholarly work in the field (but has not yet been translated into English).
+Krauss's book, Das Leben Jesu nach juedischen Quellen, published in Berlin in 1902, contained a study of nine different versions of the Toledot, and remains a leading scholarly work in the field (but has not yet been translated into English).

 Krauss's work has been joined by Toledot Yeshu: The life story of Jesus, which contains English translations of several versions of the Toledot Yeshu and lists all of the known manuscripts (as of 2014).